Hacker0x01/docs.hackerone.com/docs/changelog/2018/august.md

 date: "2018-08"
 ---

-### Publishing External Vulnerabilities (beta)
+### Publishing External Vulnerabilities
-We now enable select hackers to publish their findings from external sources that don't have HackerOne programs.
-Want to learn more or join the waitlist?
+We now enable hackers to publish their findings from external sources that don't have HackerOne programs.
 Click [here](/hackers/publishing-external-vulnerabilities.html) to learn more.
 ![aug-2018-publishing](./images/aug-2018-hacktivity++.png)

 ### Two-Factor Authentication